partisiablockchain/dapp-playground/README.md

-# The DApps Playground for Partisia Blockchain
+# The DApp Playground for Partisia Blockchain

 This a development environment for the Partisia Blockchain, made for creating applications and smart contracts utilizing the Zk Rust and public blockchain.